5 CrossFit Exercises for Beginners That Are Easier Than You Think

 Why it works: “To lift your legs up while hanging from a pull-up bar, your core muscles have to be fully engaged,” Simpkins says.
 While the movement primarily engages the abdominal and back muscles and taxes your grip, it also targets the hamstrings, hips flexors, lats, and groin, she says.

-Toes to bar is a relatively advanced exercise, explains Wickham, so those who can’t yet do them should focus on knees to elbows.
+Toes to bar is a relatively advanced exercise, explains Wickham.
+If you're looking more for CrossFit for beginners, focus on bringing your knees to your elbows.
 “For knees to elbows, the athlete should try to get their knees as high as possible while keeping their legs together,” he says.

 Burpee Box Jump